Toshihide Iguchi: Career

 In September 1995, fearing the damage his losses may cause the bank if inadvertently discovered, Iguchi wrote a confession letter to the president of Daiwa Bank, Japan, describing what had transpired with the complete details of all the unauthorized trades he had done during the previous 12 years.
 By this time, the losses were in excess of $1 billion.
 According to Iguchi, concealing this loss to protect his reputation and job was the impetus for his subsequent unauthorized trading.

 Upon receiving this confession letter, Daiwa instructed Iguchi to continue concealing the loss and assist other bank officers in verifying the loss.
 Two weeks later, Daiwa reported the loss to its regulator, the MOF, which instructed Daiwa not to disclose it for two more months as they were scheduled to announce two major bank failures.
 Japan was in the midst of the worst financial crisis since the Great Depression, following the burst of the economic bubble of the 1980s.
 However, Daiwa's US lawyers strongly advised Daiwa to report the loss to the US regulators and on September 18, unbeknownst to Iguchi, Daiwa reported the loss and submitted a criminal referral form on Iguchi along with his confession letter.
 Meanwhile, Iguchi, who was completely kept in the dark, was working day and night to verify the loss, until he was arrested at his home in New Jersey.
 With his confession letter in the hands of the FBI, Iguchi had no choice but to admit authoring the letter.

 Imprisonment

-He was incarcerated at the Metropolitan Correctional Center, New York City, for 15 months, befriending George Harp (a founding member of the Aryan Brotherhood), Greg Scarpa (a Mafia hitman), Abu Marzook (a Hamas leader) and Latin Kings members.
+He was incarcerated at the Metropolitan Correctional Center, New York City, for 15 months, befriending George Harp (a founding member of the Aryan Brotherhood), Greg Scarpa (a Mafia hitman), Mousa Abu Marzook (a Hamas leader) and Latin Kings members.
 During his incarceration, Iguchi penned a memoir of his life in America in Japanese and while he was still imprisoned, the book became a #1 bestseller in Japan.

 In 1997, he was sentenced to four years in prison and sent to Allenwood Prison Camp (Federal Correctional Institute, Allenwood) to serve the remainder of his term.
 There he wrote another book about George Harp, the only surviving founding-member of the Aryan Brotherhood, titled King of the Prison, which was published in Japan.

 In March 1999, he was released from Allenwood FPC.